cloudstead/cloudos-apps/app-howto.md

   * Within that directory, create a file called taskbarIcon.png, this will be the icon shown in the CloudOs task bar.

 The ideal taskbar icon is a 400x400 PNG image, containing an icon-style graphic on a transparent background to represent the app.

+##### Uploading to the App Store

+You can use the bundler tool to upload your bundle to the app store and make it available to anyone.